-The optical flow method (OFM) (Guerrero et al., 2004; Zhang et al., 2008) was applied to calculate the velocity matrix on two successive CT images in cine CT.
-The velocity matrix includes lateral, anterior-posterior and inferior-superior displacements respectively for each voxel.
-The OFM calculation equation is shown below.
+The OFM (Guerrero et al 2004, Zhang et al 2008) was applied to calculate the velocity matrix on two successive CT images in cine CT.
+The velocity matrix includes lateral, anterior-posterior and inferior-superior displacements for each voxel, respectively.
+The OFM calculation equation is as follows: